War of Saint-Sardos: War

-In August 1324 Charles of Valois, the king's uncle, invaded Aquitaine.
+In August 1324, Charles of Valois, the king's uncle, invaded Aquitaine.
 The English were poorly prepared, many garrisons were little more than skeleton forces and some locations had no troops at all.
 Aided by local nobles, such as the Count of Foix and the Lord of Albret, and approximately 7,000 troops, Charles of Valois swept through the region and ended the war less than six weeks after it had begun.
 Most towns surrendered immediately.
 Montpezat was captured in the first few days and razed to the ground.
 The stiffest resistance came from the Earl of Kent at La Réole, who managed to hold out for a few weeks before he surrendered on 22 September.
-A truce was worked out in which each party was to hold its present positions in the duchy for six months, and, as it turned out, would be the permanent end to the short conflict.
+A truce was worked out in which each party was to hold its present positions in the duchy for six months.
+As it turned out, that would be the permanent end to the short conflict.

 The French were prepared for the truce to expire, and in December, the French army was ordered to assemble at Bergerac on 1 May 1325.
 It planned a two-prong attack, with one force invading Saintonge and capturing Saintes, and the other Bordeaux.
-However, Charles IV made it known that he would not insist upon enforcing the total forfeiture if Edward II would cede the Agenais to him and do homage for the rest of the duchy.
+However, Charles IV made it known that he would not insist upon enforcing the total forfeiture if Edward II ceded the Agenais to him and did homage for the rest of the duchy.

 Aftermath

 The war reverberated loudly in English politics.
-Hugh le Despenser, the elder, whose military ineptitude and failure to relieve La Réole had led to the quick collapse of English resistance, was forced to send Queen Isabella to France to negotiate terms.
+Hugh le Despenser, the Elder, whose military ineptitude and failure to relieve La Réole had led to the quick collapse of English resistance, was forced to send Queen Isabella to France to negotiate terms.
 She took her son Edward of Windsor, to whom Edward II had resigned Aquitaine and Ponthieu, that he might do homage for them.
 A new truce was agreed on 31 March 1325.
-According to it, Charles IV was to be allowed to go into nominal occupation of what was left of the Duchy of Aquitaine, with French officials installed in the coastal towns of Aquitaine, while real control would remain with Edward II's garrisons.
-The parts which the French had conquered in the previous year would only be restored as reparation for a war which the French government had found more costly than it had expected.
+According to it, Charles IV was to be allowed to go into nominal occupation of what was left of the Duchy of Aquitaine, with French officials installed in the coastal towns of Aquitaine, and real control would remain with Edward II's garrisons.
+The parts that the French had conquered in the previous year would be restored only as reparation for a war, which the French government had found more costly than it had expected.
 The truce involved the tacit recognition of the loss of most of the duchy, and Edward II reluctantly ratified it.
 The humiliating ending of the war and what followed Isabella's embassy would lead to Edward II's overthrow in England.